Building service and home building work contract complaints

 - that an amount is not payable under the contract, or if already paid, an order to repay the amount;

-Referral of a complaint to the SAT
+Referral to the SAT

 Complex or intractable disputes are referred to the SAT for determination.
 If your complaint is referred to the SAT, both you and the respondent will receive written notification of the decision.
 The complaint will then be dealt with by the SAT.